Belly chain: History

-The use of waist chains can be traced back to 4000 years or more originating in the Indian Subcontinent.
+The use of waist chains can be traced back to 7000 years or more originating in Ancient Egypt, or 4000 years or more originating in the Indian Subcontinent.
 Historically, waist chains have been used in India, by men and women, as ornaments and as part of religious ceremonies, as accessories and to show affluence.

 Many ancient sculptures and paintings from locations in India, dating back to the Indus Valley civilization, indicate that waist chains were a very popular jewelry.
 Many deities in the Hinduism, such as Lord Krishna, wore waist chains.
 A waistband called cummerbund or patka was a part of the medieval upper class costume of Rajasthanis.

 A 14th-century poem indicates that the waist chain has been a fashion for men in some parts of South India.

+Chain girdles with large silver beads and amulet cases (shaped like triangles, cucumbers, and squares) hanging from them were used by 19th century Egyptian dancers as a way to accentuate their hip movements.
+Strings of gold coins were also used and evolved into the belts often used by bellydancers today.